dwilliams-github/homepage/entry/README.md

 really possible, or at least not easy, because mongoose and webpack do not mix.
 Instead, run an express server in an electron thread.

-* Some suggest running threads in an electron thread in a render process, but, actually, why would we do this?
-Electron is a full node.js application, so just use normal thread methods (cluster) for our data serving stuff.
+* Some suggest running threads in an electron render process, but, actually, why would we do this?
+Electron is a full node.js application, so i figured I would just use normal thread methods (cluster) for the data serving stuff.

 * The front-end uses webpack and react, which is pretty foreign to electron.
 It would be a bad idea to mix and match packages, so the front-end and electron